Community Food Projects Competitive Grant Program

-- Develop linkages between two or more sectors of the food system, including innovative connections between the for-profit and nonprofit food sectors
+- Develop linkages between two or more sectors of the food system

 - Support the development of entrepreneurial projects

-- Encourage long-term activities with collaborations from multiple stakeholders
+- Encourage long-term, capacity-building activities with collaborations from multiple stakeholders

 Eligible applicants are public food program service providers, tribal organizations, and private nonprofit entities, including entities that collect or harvest surplus food that is distributed to agencies and nonprofit organizations to feed individuals in need (gleaners).

-Specific eligibility requirements may be found in the application instructions.
+Additional eligibility requirements can be found in the funding announcement.